threez/evolveblog/_posts/2010-12-19-email-lamson.markdown

 tags: email smtp server lamson python
 ---

 If you are dealing with mail systems you will probably know [qmail](http://www.qmail.org/) or [Postfix](www.postfix.org).
 These are *MTA*s (Mail Transfer Agents) they get and forward mails.
 It is simply a router for your mails.
 Usually is the *MTA* playing the biggest part in the email system.
-He gets a mail from an *MAU* (Mail User Agent) and transports it over multiple *MTA*s to the *MDA* (Mail Delivery Agent) which will store the mail in some way.
-The *MUA* of the recipient will then poll the Message using IMAP/POP except if it is stored locally.
+He gets a mail from an *MUA* (Mail User Agent) and transports it over multiple *MTA*s to the *MDA* (Mail Delivery Agent) which will store the mail in some way.
+The *MUA* of the recipient will then pull the Message using IMAP/POP except if it is stored locally.

     Sender
      MUA       MDA ----> Store (Messages)